You can establish a direct connection to Microsoft SQL Server to pull in data into xP&A.

 The fields that are pulled in must be defined during the set-up process using a database query.
 For a detailed instruction on how to structure such a query, see Defining Database Queries.

-If your database is behind a firewall, you have to whitelist the following static IP address before connecting Microsoft SQL Server with xP&A:
+If your database is behind a firewall, you have to whitelist the static IP address before connecting Microsoft SQL Server with xP&A. Which IP address needs to be whitelisted depends on the region where your Lucanet instance is hosted:

 If you want to establish a connection via an SSH tunnel, a user called causal must be created on the remote SSH server and the following public key must be associated with it: